jajajrjr/jajajrjr.github.com/_posts/2016-04-12-pilotsuits-bowery-single-release.markdown

 ---

-<iframe style="border: 0; width: 350px; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=3993829814/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://pilotsuits.bandcamp.com/track/bowery">Bowery by PilotSuits.</a></iframe>
+<iframe style="border: 0; width: 100%; height: 442px;" src="https://bandcamp.com/EmbeddedPlayer/track=3993829814/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://pilotsuits.bandcamp.com/track/bowery">Bowery by PilotSuits.</a></iframe>

 <center>
 </br>

-The first single - “Bowery” - from the forthcoming full-length PilotSuits album is available TODAY.
+<p>The first single - “Bowery” - from the forthcoming full-length PilotSuits album is available TODAY.
 Keep an eye out for more new music throughout the summer with the album arriving Fall 2016.
-Thanks for listening and please feel free to share the music as well as any feedback.
+Thanks for listening and please feel free to share the music as well as any feedback.</p>
 </center>

 <p>Release date: May 13, 2016</br>